Read about how Arlington Free Clinic is continuing to serve the community during the COVID-19 crisis here.

 Volunteer & Staff

-- We are encouraging everyone on the premises to follow good personal hygiene to prevent infection including washing their hands regularly, using hand sanitizer in between and to keep their hands away from their face.
+- We are encouraging everyone on the premises to prevent infection by washing their hands regularly, using hand sanitizer in between, wearing a mask, keeping their hands away from their face, and staying six feet away from others whenever possible.

-- Nursing staff and patient providers will be encouraged to wear disposable gloves during patient contact.
+- Nursing staff and patient providers will wear disposable gloves and other appropriate PPE during patient contact.

-- Prior to all scheduled patient appointments we are making calls to screen patients for COVID-19 symptoms.
-For patients with symptoms we will follow Arlington County Department of Health and CDC guidelines.
+- Prior to all face-to-face scheduled patient appointments, we are making screening calls for COVID-19 symptoms.
+For patients with symptoms, we follow Arlington County Department of Health and CDC guidelines.

-Prior to entering The Clinic, all patients will be checked for fever, cough, and respiratory distress.
-If they present symptoms we will follow Arlington County Department of Health and CDC guidelines.
+Prior to entering the Clinic, everyone, including all patients, will be checked for fever, cough, and respiratory symptoms.
+If they have symptoms, we will follow Arlington County Department of Health and CDC guidelines.

 - Cleaning and disinfecting will increase in frequency between appointments and throughout the day in both exam rooms as well as public spaces within the Clinic.

-We will continue to monitor this situation as it evolves, and we will continue to update our community with new procedures and processes as they are put into place in an effort to protect our precious community.
-Should you have any specific questions, please reach out to Nancy White at email@example.com
+We will continue to monitor this situation as it evolves, and we will update our community with new procedures in an effort to protect our precious community.
+Should you have specific questions, please reach out to president Nancy White at email@example.com